 Complications of Forearm Fracture

-The complications associated with forearm fracture can be due to injury per se, failure to get right treatment or complication of treatment as such.
+The complications associated with forearm fracture can be due to injury per se, failure to get the right treatment or complication of treatment as such.
 Many complications are general complications associated with any fracture and few are specific to these fractures.

 Here is a list of most common complications of these fractures.